Joint Verification and Refinement of Language Models for Safety-Constrained Planning: Methodology

 Inductive step: assume the joint automaton $\mathcal{P}^*$ of $m$ automata $\{\mathcal{P}_i\}_{i=1}^m$ satisfies $\psafe$.
 Consider a new joint automaton $\mathcal{P}^{**}$ of $\mathcal{P}^*$ and $\mathcal{P}_{m+1}$, where $\mathcal{P}_{m+1}$ also satisfies $\psafe$, by \cref{thm: safe}, $\mathcal{P}^{**}$ satisfies $\psafe$.

 By the theory of induction, we have proved \cref{prop: safe}. \end{proof}

-For any complex task that can be broken down into simpler plans, it is unnecessary to construct and verify an automaton for the overall plan.
-Instead, the safety of the complex task can be asserted if the simpler plans from which it is composed are themselves safe.
-This conclusion offers a significant reduction in verification complexity.
+For any complex task that can be broken down into simpler sub-components, it is unnecessary to construct and verify an automaton for the overall program.
+Instead, \textbf{the safety of the complex task can be asserted if the simpler components from which it is composed are themselves safe}.
+This conclusion significantly reduces verification complexity.